-I had never considered becoming an entrepreneur or starting my own business before, but at age 21, I decided to do it.
+I had never considered becoming an entrepreneur or starting my own business before, but at age 21, I started to consider it.

 My plan was to do web design for bloggers.
 Before long, I landed my first client: a lifestyle and wellness blogger wanting a fresh look for her website.
 But after about a month, I realized I really didn’t enjoy web design.

 I decided to switch gears and start a blog instead.
-And now, almost three years later, I’m still going strong and have started (and sold!) multiple profitable blogs.
+And now, over four years later, I’m still going strong and have started (and sold!) multiple profitable blogs.

 Paying Off My Student Loans in 9 Months